|

 me, a freaking ballet

-dancer—meaning he was
+dancer — meaning he was

 in better shape than guys who play pro

-sports—and bore an uncanny resemblance to a cross between
+sports — and bore an uncanny resemblance to a cross between

 Matthew McConaughey

 and Christian Bale.
-And I know what
+And

 you’re